phpbb-extensions/test-framework/README.md

         # OPTIONAL CONFIGURATIONS BELOW
         # The following arguments are optional and can be omitted if not needed.

-        # Run code sniffer on your code?
-1 or 0
-        # Default: 1
-        SNIFF: 1

-        # Run icc profile sniffer on your images?
-1 or 0
-        # Default: 1
-        IMAGE_ICC: 1

         # Run EPV (Extension Pre Validator) on your code?
 1 or 0
         # Default: 1
         EPV: 1